Why wear a helmet?

 Try on a number of helmets to find the right one for you.
 It needs to be comfortable and fit securely.
 Remember all of us have different shaped heads so you need to find the one that fits you best.

-Measure the head using a tape measure around the widest part of the head, just above the eyebrows and the ears, as shown in the diagram.
+Measure the head using a tape measure around the widest part of the head, just above the eyebrows and the ears.
 Select your helmet based on the number of centimetres.

 Take care of your helmet